plone/training/docs/voltoaddons/intro.md

 ```{image} _static/final-block.png
 ```

-We will be facing different challenges and we will be solving them, introducing or refreshing some of the concepts covered in the previous training classes.
+We will be facing different challenges, and we will be solving them, introducing or refreshing some concepts covered in the previous training classes.
-We will cover the proper solution to each challenge and we will provide an overview of what to expect when developing for Volto.
+We will cover the proper solution to each challenge, and we will provide an overview of what to expect when developing for Volto.

 ## Before you start

-You'll need to have a Plone instance with plone.restapi integrate.
+You'll need to have a Plone instance with `plone.restapi` integrated.
 The quickest way to get a Plone instance running is with Docker:

 ```shell